CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

 	Allowed as direct command and in program mode.

-A previously processed data file is closed with the CLOSE command..
+A previously processed data file is closed with the :guilabel:`CLOSE` command..

-If a file is open for reading or an inactive file (i.e. the last file access was not to this file) or in direct mode, only the file control block (FCB = File Control Block) is released again.
+If a file is open for reading or an inactive file (i.e. the last file access was not to this file) or in direct mode, only the file control block (:ref:`FCB` = File Control Block) is released again.
 Disk access does not take place.

-However, if the CLOSE command is given in program mode and the file to be closed is open for writing and is currently active, the last sector in the buffer is also written back to the diskette so that no data is lost.
+However, if the :guilabel:`CLOSE` command is given in program mode and the file to be closed is open for writing and is currently active, the last sector in the buffer is also written back to the diskette so that no data is lost.